 Edward was chair of the Group Board of the Amateur Swimming Association (now Swim England), England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and has a number of roles within the Football Association, including as chairman of the London FA’s Inclusion Advisory Group and as a chairman of anti-discrimination disciplinary commissions.
 They served as a member of the FA’s Inclusion Advisory Board from its inception until September 2014.

-A strong advocate for fairness and diversity, Edward has served on the national executive of the National Union of Students and the boards of the Albert Kennedy Trust, Anne Frank Trust, British Youth Council, Pride Trust, and Refugee Council.
-He was profiled by Stonewall in 2012 as one of seventeen LGBT role models, and was appointed by equality minister Jo Swinson to the review of the Public Sector Equality Duty in November 2012.
-He is currently deputy chair of Bi UK; and deputy chair of the Pride in London Community Advisory Board.
+A strong advocate for fairness and diversity, Edward has served as the Local Government Association’s national lead on equality, on the national executive of the National Union of Students and the boards of the Albert Kennedy Trust, Anne Frank Trust, British Youth Council, Pride Trust, and Refugee Council.
+Edward was profiled by Stonewall in 2012 as one of seventeen LGBT role models, and served on the 2012-13 the review of the Public Sector Equality Duty, appointed by the then deputy prime minister Sir Nick Clegg, and equality minister Jo Swinson CBE.

 Edward was appointed an Officer of the Order of the British Empire in the Queen’s 2011 Birthday Honours List, recognising their public service, particularly for promoting for equality and social inclusion.

 Edward lives in the City of London with their cat, Barney.